munificent/craftinginterpreters/book/optimization.md

 ```

 When running that previous benchmark -- on my machine, at least -- the VM spends
-70% of the total execution time on one line.
-Any guesses as to which one?
+70% of the total execution time on *one line* in this function.
+Any guesses as
+to which one?
 No?
 It's this:

 ```c
   uint32_t index = key->hash % capacity;
 ```

-That pointer reference isn't the problem.
+That pointer dereference isn't the problem.
 It's the little `%`.
-It turns out the
+It turns out
-modulo operator is *really* slow.
+the modulo operator is *really* slow.
 Much slower than other <span
 name="division">arithmetic</span> operators.
 Can we do something better?

 <aside name="division">